sqlitecloud/docs/src/pages/docs/commands/list-plugins.md

 ---
 title: LIST PLUGINS
-description: The LIST PLUGINS command returns a rowset that provides information about the installed native/SQLite extensions.
+description: The LIST PLUGINS command returns a rowset that provides information about the installed native/SQLite extensions
 ---

 ## Syntax